 You have options that can delay or even prevent losing your home:

 - If your mortgage is “above water” (meaning you have equity in your house), you may be able to refinance your mortgage, receiving lower monthly payments.
-Check with your local Houston and surrounding areas. mortgage broker or contact us, and we can connect you with a reputable one.
+Check with your local Houston & All of Texas mortgage broker or contact us, and we can connect you with a reputable one.

-- You may be able to quickly sell your home to a real estate investor that’s reputable in Houston and surrounding areas. like us at Houston Area Home Cash Buyers, using the cash acquired to pay the months of back-payments owed (or we *may* be able to work out something with the lender that relieves all or part of your back payments.
-We can buy your Houston and surrounding areas.
-TX-Texas area home quickly, often in just a week or two, will pay in cash, and takes the stress out of trying to find a buyer.
+- You may be able to quickly sell your home to a real estate investor that’s reputable in Houston & All of Texas like us at Houston Area Home Cash Buyers, using the cash acquired to pay the months of back-payments owed (or we *may* be able to work out something with the lender that relieves all or part of your back payments.
+We can buy your Houston & All of Texas TX-Texas area home quickly, often in just a week or two, will pay in cash, and takes the stress out of trying to find a buyer.

 - You can contact the bank and ask them to permit a short sale.
 In a short sale, you’ll sell your home for less than it’s worth, and the bank will take the loss as a tax write-off.
 In some short sales, you may still be required to pay the difference to the bank if the house doesn’t sell for what is owed on the loan.

 - You may be able to declare bankruptcy, which can buy you time to pay your debt.
 Bankruptcy will remain on your credit report for years and can cause significant damage.

 In the bustling real estate market of Houston & All of Texas, the concept of “Pre-Foreclosure in Houston & All of Texas” is a significant concern for homeowners.
 Lenders operating here are acutely cognizant of the prevalent financial challenges spanning the nation, and they exhibit a willingness to collaborate closely with borrowers in numerous instances.